-Young women.
-Bringing purpose to food and fibre.
+Young women, bringing purpose to food & fibre.

 But we get it.
-As a young woman in tertiary study or training, you’re standing in front of many pathways to impact - all shifting and re-shaping as our world changes.
-Finding the first step to meaningful work can be hard.
+As a young woman in tertiary study or training, finding the first step to meaningful work, and making the right connections, can be hard.

 AWDT acknowledges the Co-Funding of this project by the Ministry for Primary Industries’ Sustainable Food and Fibre Futures Fund and AGMARDT

 ‘Generation Change’ connects young women with progressive New Zealanders across the food and fibre sector to cultivate their sense of purpose and ability to make impact.
-It starts with a one-day workshop for 100 participants, running from 10:00am to 7:00pm across five sessions:
+It starts with a one-day workshop for 100 participants, across five sessions:

 - Reflecting on you – connecting with your strengths and values.